quicwg/ops-drafts/draft-ietf-quic-applicability.md

 during 0-RTT resumption also cannot benefit from perfect forward secrecy (PFS).

-Data in the first flight sent by the client in a connection established with 0-RTT MUST be idempotent.
+Data in the first flight sent by the client in a connection established with 0-RTT MUST be idempotent (as specified in section 3.2 in {{!QUIC-TLS}}).
 Applications MUST be designed, and their data MUST be framed, such that multiple reception of idempotent data is recognized as such by the receiverApplications that cannot treat data that may appear in a 0-RTT connection establishment as idempotent MUST NOT use 0-RTT establishment.
 For